 Most of us have busy lives where we’re juggling the demands of work, school, family and household chores.
 With so much to do, it’s easy for your mental health to end up on the back burner.
 But caring for your mental health is just as important as caring for your physical health.

 By cutting out the following five bad habits, you can improve your mental well-being.
-This is especially important if you recently completed drug rehab – here in Agoura Hills.
-California or in any other part of the country or world!
+Cutting out your bad habits is especially important if you recently completed drug rehab – here in Agoura Hills, California, or in any other part of the country or world!

 The first year of recovery is when you’re most vulnerable to relapse, so you want to make your mental health a top priority.